bbodi/toy/README.md

 - What to do when the client does not have the available amount for a disputed transaction? (currently the dispute is ignored)
 - Is dispute allowed on a locked client?
 Currently, it is prohibited.
-- In a dispute, does the client id in the dispute/withdrawal/chargeback has to be the same as in the referenced transaction?
+- Does the Client ID in the dispute/withdrawal/chargeback has to be the same as in the referenced transaction?
 Currently, yes, and if not, the transaction is ignored.